The War on Music: Support of legislation change

 The political party leading the legislative change is the NSW Liberal Party.
-Being re-elected in to NSW state parliament in 2019, it is the intentions of the Liberal Party to implement these new festival-safety policies during their current term.
+Being re-elected into NSW state parliament in 2019, it is the intention of the Liberal Party to implement these new festival-safety policies during their current term.
 The intent to create a safer festival environment has been voiced by current NSW Premier Gladys Berejiklian: "We need to do everything we can to protect the safety of concert goers and people attending music festivals […] That is why I have tasked our health, law enforcement and regulatory experts to advise Government on what can be done immediately to improve safety at these events".

 Opposition to legislation change

-As evident during the process of the 2019 NSW state election, several political parties opposed the Liberal Party's stance on drug-safety at festivals.
-The Keep Sydney Open Party, which ran in the 2019 state election, was one of the parties that had drug-liberalisation as part of its policies.
+As evident during the process of the 2019 NSW state election, several political parties opposed the Liberal Party's stance on drug safety at festivals.
+The Keep Sydney Open Party, which ran in the 2019 state election, was one of the parties that had drug liberalisation as part of its policies.

-Furthermore, opposition to this legislative change has also been expressed by a variety of Australian artists, musicians, and others who are directly involved within the NSW music industry.
-Peking Duk, award-winning Australian electronic music duo, went on record to challenge the newly proposed festival harm reduction guidelines.
+Furthermore, opposition to this legislative change has also been expressed by a variety of Australian artists, musicians, and others who are directly involved in the NSW music industry.
+Peking Duk, the award-winning Australian electronic music duo, went on record to challenge the newly proposed festival harm reduction guidelines.
 In reference to the events that saw the cancellation of the music festival Mountain Sounds 2019, group member Reuben Styles said: "The whole of NSW loves this festival.
 Ironically, it's one of the safest events in Australia.
 It doesn't make sense.
 Sadly, a few years ago when Mike Baird was premier, a lot of our favourite nightclubs around Sydney had to close.
 Gladys [Berejiklian] is furthering his work to destroy ... late-night economies."
 Styles continued on to say "We should be embracing music in this country and nurturing it.
 Not tearing it down."
 Other band member Adam Hyde has supported Styles' claims.

-Also in the music industry, chief executive of Live Performance Australia Evelyn Richardson also openly professed her discontent with these proposed legislative changes.
-She went on record saying: "The safety of festivalgoers is paramount, but the NSW government's approach to festival safety appears to be designed to manage any risk by shutting them down altogether.
+Also in the music industry, the chief executive of Live Performance Australia Evelyn Richardson openly professed her discontent with these proposed legislative changes.
+She went on record saying: "The safety of festival goers is paramount, but the NSW government's approach to festival safety appears to be designed to manage any risk by shutting them down altogether.
 Consultation with the industry has been absolutely woeful and whole sections of our industry are now being destroyed by a knee-jerk response from a government that couldn't care less."

 Alternate legislative changes proposed by other parties

 Along with other policies, the Keep Sydney Open Party opposed the need for "new licenses regulations for festivals" and supported the safe use of recreational drugs after a process known as "pill-testing".
-In this process, drugs taken in to private venue/event are tested to assess their quality and thus determine whether they are safe for use.
-These stations are also intended to be used as a place to educate drug-users on safe use and provide warnings for the potential side-effects of its consumption.
+In this process, drugs taken into private venue/event are tested to assess their quality and thus determine whether they are safe for use.
+These stations are also intended to be used as a place to educate drug users on safe use and provide warnings for the potential side effects of its consumption.